-If you write any library annotations, please share them so that they can be distributed with the Checker Framework.
+If you annotate a new library, please inform the Checker Framework developers so that your annotated library can be distributed with the Checker Framework.
 Sharing your annotations is useful even if the library is only partially annotated.
 However, as noted in Section 2.4.1, it is best to annotate an entire class at a time.
-You may find type inference tools (Chapter 27.2, page 163) helpful when getting started, but you should always examine their results.
+You may find type inference tools (Chapter 27.2, page 165) helpful when getting started, but you should always examine their results.